alxn04/alxn04/README.md

 <div id ="about me">
   <h3> :woman_technologist: About Me : </h3>
-  I am a Junior Data Analyst from Russia
+  I am a Junior Full-stack Analyst from Russia

   - :mechanical_arm: I study at School 21 on the <b>Business System Analysis</b> branch.